smazzin/elevateheating/content/ductless-mini-split-installations.md

 - Labor costs are lower with min-split installations.
 - Mini-splits are quick to install and easy to manage.

-Reach out to us right away if you want a more energy-efficient way to heat and cool your home in the Portland, OR area including:
+Reach out to us right away if you want a more energy-efficient way to heat and cool your home in the Portland metro area including:

 - Aloha
 - Banks
+- Beaverton
 - Bethany
-- Beaverton
 - Cornelius
 - Forest Grove
 - Hillsboro
 - North Plains
+- Portland